 Your skin cancer check-up generally involves two visits to Molescreen.
 After these two visits you will have a good understanding of what you need to do or not do.

 Your first consultation at Molescreen normally takes about 45 minutes.
-A doctor will talk to you about your skin cancer risk factors and relevant issues in your medical history such as illnesses and operations, medications and allergies.
+The Doctor will talk to you about your skin cancer risk factors and relevant issues in your medical history such as illnesses and operations, medications and allergies.
 We request that you complete and send us the Patient Registration Form before your first visit to assist this discussion.

 This discussion helps the doctor to determine: